List of songs by Gen Hoshino

 Aside material for his albums, Hoshino has recorded B-sides exclusives to singles and guest appeared on others' work.
-He covered Haruomi Hosono's "Rose and Beast" (1973) with Ren Takada for the latter's album 12 Notes (2006), performed the song "Taiyaki" (2006) with Hisashi Yoshino, played acoustic guitar on the Saho Terao songs "Kakurete Nai de" (2007) and "Otenkiame" (2009), and lended vocals to Yuri Miyauchi's "Dokusho" (2011).
+He covered Haruomi Hosono's "Rose and Beast" (1973) with Ren Takada for the latter's album 12 Notes (2006), performed the song "Taiyaki" (2006) with Hisashi Yoshino, played acoustic guitar on the Saho Terao songs "Kakurete Nai de" (2007) and "Otenkiame" (2009), and lent vocals to Yuri Miyauchi's "Dokusho" (2011).
 Hoshino covered Raymond Scott's "Lucky Strike" on the tribute album Raymond Scott Songbook (2013) and songs by former members of the Beatles for the compilation Ringo no Komori-uta: Apple of the Best Eye (2014).
 He remixed Dua Lipa's "Good in Bed" for her Club Future Nostalgia (2020), performed the song "Nomad" with Korean rapper Zion.T for Shang-Chi and the Legend of the Ten Rings: The Album (2021), and featured alongside other artists on Superorganism's single "Into the Sun" from World Wide Pop (2022).

 Hoshino has written songs for other artists as a non-performer, including "Chingiri-dera" (2004) and "Tingue Bossa Bosa Bossa Nova" (2006) for Tom Miyazaki, "Wuhan no Hito" (2009) for Asa-Chang & Junray, "Banana Oiwake" (2011) for Hosono, "Otona" (2019) for Noritake Kinashi and Toshinobu Kubota, and "Kawaii" (2025) for Le Sserafim.
 With screenwriter Kankurō Kudō, he wrote four songs from 2010 to 2016 for the NHK series Mītsuketa!, which were released on soundtrack albums.
 As the alter ego character Akira Nise, Hoshino has performed numerous live covers of singer Akira Fuse's "Kimi wa Bara yori Utsukushī" (1979); he has received original writing credits under the name of the character, such as on Kanjani Eight's "Ima" (2017).
 Hoshino's discography also consists of annual birthday songs for the comedian Yūki Himura, radio jingles, and various unreleased tracks registered with the Japanese Society for Rights of Authors, Composers, and Publishers.